soumyaray/compstatslib/README.md

 -   `plot_regr()` Non-interactive function that takes a dataframe of points (x, y) and plots them with a regression line and associated statistics.

+### Logistic Regression

+-   `interactive_logit()` Interactive visualization function that lets you point-and-click to add data points, while it automatically plots and updates a logistic regression line and associated statistics.
+-   `plot_logit()` Non-interactive function that takes a dataframe of points (x, y) and plots them with a logistic regression curve and associated statistics.

 ### Principal Components Analysis